TC Energy enlists Alberta to help finish US$8-billion Keystone XL project - Sylvan Lake News

 “What happens if the Democrats win and pull the (presidential) permit?” he said, noting former Democratic Party president Barack Obama rejected the pipeline in 2015, a move that was reversed by Republican Donald Trump.

+In response to a question at the news conference, Kenney acknowledged the risk associated with the U.S. election but said the pipeline’s ability to put Americans to work will influence the government’s decisions, even if a Democratic Party president is elected.

-Market access is expected to remain tight until 2023 when Keystone XL, Enbridge’s Line 3 replacement and the Trans Mountain pipeline expansion should be operating, he said, but more pipeline capacity will be needed if oilsands production grows as forecast thereafter by an estimated 100,000 bpd per year.
+Market access is expected to remain tight in Alberta until 2023 when Keystone XL, Enbridge’s Line 3 replacement and the Trans Mountain pipeline expansion should be operating, Masson said, but more pipeline capacity will be needed if oilsands production grows as forecast thereafter by an estimated 100,000 bpd per year.

-The Canadian Energy Pipeline Association said building the Keystone XL project provides a “critical boost” for the economies of Alberta and Canada.
+CEO Chris Bloomer with the Canadian Energy Pipeline Association said building the Keystone XL project provides a “critical boost” for the economies of Alberta and Canada but he called on Ottawa to do more to demonstrate support of the energy sector.

-“The Alberta government has made an emphatic statement by what it’s done with XL,” CEO Chris Bloomer said.

-“The next step is for the federal government to do something as emphatic for the industry to build confidence going forward so we do have an industry that can contribute to the economy the way it has been.”

 Meanwhile, federal Natural Resources Minister Seamus O’Regan also applauded the Keystone XL news.